SettleMint

 Key points:

-• No trusted issuer required – The governance role authorizes claim issuance directly
+• Governance-authorized issuance – The governance role authorizes direct claim issuance in this SDK flow

 • Automatic on-chain encoding – The API handles ABI encoding of (uint256 amount, uint256 expiry)

-• Claim ownership – The claim is issued to the token's identity, by the caller's identity
+• Claim ownership – The claim is issued to the token identity and later checked by the collateral module

 Step 6: Verify configuration